Aldersgate

-Aldersgate is a Ward of the City of London, named after one of the northern gates in the London Wall which once enclosed the City.
+Aldersgate is a Ward of the City of London, England, named after one of the northern gates in the London Wall which once enclosed the City.

 The Ward of Aldersgate is traditionally divided into Aldersgate Within and Aldersgate Without, the suffix denoting whether the part was within the line of the wall or outside it.
 The ancient ward boundaries were redrawn in 2013; the names are preserved but their location only loosely approximates to their historic extent.

 The gate also gave its name to Aldersgate Street, which runs north from the former gate towards Clerkenwell.
 The street was wholly part of Aldersgate Without ward until a short section further north was renamed and so added to it.

 The gate

 The Wall was first built around the year 200, but Aldersgate was not one of the original Roman gates, being added later in the Roman period.

 The name Aldersgate is first recorded around 1000 in the form Ealdredesgate, i.e. "gate associated with a man named Ealdrād"; the gate probably acquired its name in the late Saxon period.

-When James VI of Scotland came to England to take the crowns of both England and Scotland, he entered the City at Aldersgate.
+When James VI of Scotland came to England to take the crowns of both England and Scotland in 1603, he entered the City at Aldersgate.
 Statues of the king were placed both outside (on horseback) and inside (seated on the throne) the gate to commemorate the occasion.

 The old gate was taken down in 1617, and rebuilt in the same year from a design by Gerard Christmas.
 The gate was damaged in the Great Fire of London in 1666 but was repaired and remained until 1761.
 Aldersgate Street contained the Bishop of London's chapel and his chambers at London House, which was used from the 18th century because it was closer to St Paul's Cathedral than his official residence in Fulham.